 If you will not be targeting Android Q, some of these changes might not immediately affect you.
 However, while you can currently use non-SDK interfaces that are part of the greylist (depending on your app's target API level), using any non-SDK method or field always carries a high risk of breaking your app.

 If you are unsure if your app uses non-SDK interfaces, you can test your app to find out.
 If your app relies on non-SDK interfaces, you should begin planning a migration to SDK alternatives.
+Nevertheless, we understand that some apps have valid use cases for using non-SDK interfaces.
 If you cannot find an alternative to using a non-SDK interface for a feature in your app, you should request a new public API.